marcellogalhardo/marcellogalhardo.dev/content/posts/scoping-viewmodels-in-compose.md

 ## Why It Matters

 Until now, `ViewModelStore` scoping was tied to navigation destinations, activities or fragments.
-There was no clean way to scope a `ViewModel` to an arbitrary part of your UI—such as a `Pager` page, a `LazyList` item, or a custom layout—without building your own `ViewModelStoreOwner` from scratch.
+There was no clean way to scope a `ViewModel` to an arbitrary part of your UI (such as a `Pager` page, a `LazyList` item, or a custom layout) without building your own `ViewModelStoreOwner` from scratch.

 `rememberViewModelStoreOwner` closes that gap.